YoeriNijs/vienna/README.md

   styles: [],
   html: `Hello world!`
 })
-export class MyComponent implements VInit, VDestroy { vInit(): void {
+export class MyComponent implements VInit, VAfterInit, VDestroy { vInit(): void {
-    alert('I am executed when this component is rendered!'); }
+    alert('I am executed when this component is going to be rendered!'); }

+  vAfterInit(): void {
+    alert('I am executed when this component is rendered!');
+  }

   vDestroy(): void {